Amazon Music: Reception

 Much commentary on Amazon Music at launch focused on its legality, since Amazon launched the service without the approval of the record labels.
 Amazon's official statement was "Cloud Player is an application that lets customers manage and play their own music.
 It's like any number of existing media management applications.
 We do not need a license to make Cloud Player available."
 Technology website Ars Technica noted that this is "seemingly logical" since users are uploading and playing back their own music, so the licenses users acquired from the original purchase apply to the Cloud Player in the same way they apply to transferring and playing music from an external hard drive or digital audio player.
 Techdirt commented that the Cloud Player is "just letting people take music files they already [have], and allowing them to store and stream them from the internet.
 Why should it require an extra license to let people listen to music they already have?"

 Record labels reacted in shock to the Cloud Player's launch, insisting that licenses were needed for this type of service.

-Intellectual property lawyer Denise Howell stated that "the legality of cloud storage and remote access to items already purchased make intuitive sense", but given the record labels' reaction and track record of legal action against online music services, warned that it will likely take "definitive and hard-fought judicial pronouncements" to settle the issue.

-In October 2022, Amazon Music began to make its entire library of over 100 million songs available to Amazon Prime subscribers.
-However, when doing so, it restricted the ability to play songs or albums on-demand.
-In addition, previously purchased and downloaded music can no longer be played unless connected to the internet.